dmsc/fastbasic/manual.md

   with the value of each character in the original string before printing.

+  *Advanced:* When writing abbreviated code, you can omit the semicolon in almost all places, and just join the values together.
+Avoid doing this in common code for better readability.

 **Writes A Character To Screen**
 **PUT _num_ / PU.**